theQRL/web3.js/docs/docs/guides/web3_providers_guide/examples.md

 ### HTTP Provider

-The HTTP Provider allows you to connect to a publicly available Ethereum node, making it easy and straightforward to communicate with the Ethereum network from your web application.
+The HTTP Provider allows you to connect to a publicly available Zond node, making it easy and straightforward to communicate with the Zond network from your web application.

-To connect to the Ethereum network using the HTTP provider, follow these steps:
+To connect to the Zond network using the HTTP provider, follow these steps:

 1. Open a command prompt or terminal window and navigate to the directory where you want to create the folder for this example.
 2. Create a new folder and navigate to it: